-ELISA, ISEM and PCR techniques have been used successfully (Sagemann et al. 1985, Muller 2008, Abrokwah et al. 2016) to detect CSSV; also virobacterial agglutination has been utilized (Hughes and Ollennu 1993).
-Various other successful detection methods have been reported, and these have been reviewed recently (Dzahini-Obiatey 2008, Dzahini-Obiatey et al. 2008).
-While the efficacy of molecular monitoring for CSSV continues to improve, to date no fully isolate-independent detection technique has been produced and for this reason visual indexing is still recommended in combination with PCR-based screening.
+A variety of techniques have been successfully developed to detected CSSV including, ELISA, ISEM, LAMP and PCR (Sagemann et al. 1985, Muller 2008, Abrokwah et al. 2016, Ameyaw et al. 2021); also virobacterial agglutination has been utilized (Hughes and Ollennu 1993).
+Various other successful detection methods have been reported, and these have been reviewed (Dzahini-Obiatey 2008, Dzahini-Obiatey et al. 2008).
+While the efficacy of molecular monitoring for CSSV continues to improve, to date no fully isolate-independent detection technique has been produced and for this reason visual indexing is still recommended in combination with molecular -based screening.
 It is important to note that infection with Cacao swollen shoot virus may be latent for up to 20 months (Prof P Hadley, University of Reading, pers comm.).
 See Section 5.2.